ni/nimi-python/docs/nidigital/class.rst

     .. py:currentmodule:: nidigital.Session

-    .. py:method:: unload_specifications(file_paths)
+    .. py:method:: unload_specifications(specifications_file_path)

-            Unloads the given specifications sheets present in the previously loaded specifications files that you select.

-            You must call :py:meth:`nidigital.Session.load_specifications_levels_and_timing` to reload the files with updated specifications values.
-You must then call :py:meth:`nidigital.Session.apply_levels_and_timing` in order to apply the levels and timing values that reference the updated specifications values.
+            Unloads the given specifications sheet present in the previously loaded specifications file that you select.
+You must call the :py:meth:`nidigital.Session.load_specifications` method to reload the file with updated specifications values.
+You must then call the :py:meth:`nidigital.Session.apply_levels_and_timing` method in order to apply the levels and timing values that reference the updated specifications values.

-            :param file_paths:
+            :param specifications_file_path:

-                Absolute file path of one or more loaded specifications files.
+                Absolute file path to a loaded specifications file.

-            :type file_paths: str or basic sequence of str
+            :type specifications_file_path: str

 unlock
 ------